Investment advice approach at your KBC Brussels Insurance agent (savings and investment-type insurance)

 • Your investment horizon (how long you can spare the money you want to invest)

-• Your sustainability preferences regarding ESG investments
+• Your sustainability preferences regarding investments

 What does product advice from your KBC Brussels Insurance agent consist of?